Mewa Gniew

 KS Mewa Gniew is a football club based in Gniew, Kociewie, Poland.
-They currently do not operate a senior team, after finishing the 2022–23 season of Klasa A in 10th.
+They currently do not operate a senior team after finishing the 2022–23 season of Klasa A in 10th place.

 History

 Mewa Gniew was formed in 1958.
 The club was formerly sponsored by the local Rolls Royce factory and during this time were renamed KS Mewa RR-WIP Gniew for branding purposes.

 In 2001, Mewa Gniew beat rivals KS Majewo 5–3 in a Tczew County derby.
 During the winter break of the 2010–11 season the club were forced to withdraw from the Klasa A and dissolve the senior team, with the majority of their players transferring to local rivals.

 In 2013, the club entered the Puchar Sołtysa sports tournament which took place in Kursztyn, finishing in third place.
 The following year Mewa Gniew received 5 445,76 PLN in funding from the local government.
 The same year the club reformed their senior squad and entered the Klasa B, finishing in 6th place for the 2014–15 season.
 At the close of the 2017–18 season, Mewa gained promotion from the Klasa B as champions of the division.